130–136 Piccotts End

 130–136 Piccotts End is a medieval timber framed building in Piccotts End in Hertfordshire, England.
 Originally a hall house, the structure has been divided into a row of cottages.

 Two of the cottages are of interest for the art they contain.

-Important 15th century murals were discovered, at 132, in 1953 and the entire building was listed Grade I the following year.
+Important 15th-century murals were discovered, at 132, in 1953 and the entire building was listed Grade I the following year.
 Later murals have been recorded at 134.

 Location

 Piccotts End is a village in the north of the parish of Hemel Hempstead.
 The original function of the building is not known.
-It has been suggested that the building was connected with Ashridge Priory, which was in existence from the thirteenth to the sixteenth century.
+It has been suggested that the building was connected with Ashridge Priory, which was the home of religious community from the thirteenth to the sixteenth century.